cambridge-cares/TheWorldAvatar/Agents/SensorLoggerMobileAppQuerryAgent/README.md

 ## Description
 This query agent is designed to work with data instantiated by SensorLoggerMobileAppAgent.

+## To deploy this agent
+1) Spin it up on the stack
+2) Send POST request and it will system output print the tables from the points.

 ## To use this agent
 Send POST request containing the scope and timeframe to query.